 Creating Your Own Mockups

-If the previews available through Roostery and aren’t enough to fulfill your personal product mockup goals, being able to create your own mock-up is a very useful tool for bringing designs to “life”!
+If the renders available through Spoonflower aren’t enough to fulfill your personal product mockup goals, being able to create your own mock-up is a very useful tool for bringing designs to “life”!
 One of our favorite tutorials by illustrator Denise Anne shows you step by step instructions on how to digitally present your designs on shirt mock-ups — a great tool to envision prints on apparel.
 Designer julia_dreams utilizes stock photography to present her new coordinates and collections as rolls of fabric, so that her customers and fans can easily see how the designs work together visually.

 Learn more about showcasing your designs with photography in article four of the Spoonflower Seller Handbook.